MARCEL DUCHAMP

 Several aspects of the philosophical concept “seeing-as” were illustrated and materialized by Duchamp with his well-known readymade of 1919 shown below, which consists of a postcard reproduction of Leonardo da Vinci‘s painting Mona Lisa, on which Duchamp drew a moustache and a goatee in pencil, and which bears the title L.H.O.O.Q.

 With his readymade L.H.O.O.Q.
-Duchamp illustrated the concept of androgyny, which is the state of a person (an androgyn) being seen as (that is, appearing to be) neither distinctively feminine nor masculine, or a combination of both.
-On a deeper level, Duchamp also illustrated the concept of “agenderism” (by which we mean seeing as being without gender).
-Duchamp did so by adding what are typically seen as, but are not necessarily, male features to the subject of Leonardo’s Mona Lisa.
-The person depicted in the original of the painting who is commonly seen as an enigmatic woman, was thereby transformed by Duchamp into an androgyn.
-And by doing so Duchamp illustrated agenderism by causing the duality and classification of a person based essentially on gender to be eliminated; and thereby materializing the underlying and fundamental fact that man and woman are, essentially, the same—essentially they should just be seen-as human beings.
+Duchamp illustrated the concept of androgyny, which is the state of a person (an androgyn) being seen-as (that is, appearing to be) neither distinctively feminine nor masculine, or a combination of both.
+And viewed from a different perspective, Duchamp also illustrated the concept of “agenderism” (by which we mean seeing as being without gender.)
+Duchamp did so by adding what are typically seen as male features to the subject of Leonardo’s Mona Lisa.
+The person depicted in the original of the painting, who is commonly seen as an enigmatic woman, was thereby not only transformed by Duchamp into an androgyn, but also illustrated agenderism by causing the classification of a person based on gender to be eliminated.
+By doing so Duchamp materialized the underlying and fundamental fact that essentially man and woman are and should be seen-as being the same—because essentially they are the same; essentially they are and should be seen-as being human beings.
+For clarity, note that the prefix “a” in “agenderism” (which prefix is called an “alpha privative”) indicates “absence” or “negation” and, therefore, we use the word “agenderism” to reflect the condition of seeing a person objectively, and essentially, “without” gender.

-Duchamp took his materialization of concepts of seeing-as several levels deep by creating various versions of his readymade L.H.O.O.Q.
-During the period from 1935 until about 1941 Duchamp made reproductions of L.H.O.O.Q., and enclosed one in each of various editions that he made of his creation called The Box in a Valise; a mixed media assemblage consisting of a box that contains numerous reproductions of Duchamp’s works of Art.
-A photograph of one such box appears below.
-Note that when a person familiar with the art of Duchamp sees the reproduction of L.H.O.O.Q. in this boxed collection it is essentially seen-as a reproduction of a readymade by Duchamp, not as a da Vinci.
+Duchamp took his materialization of concepts regarding seeing-as several levels deep by creating various versions of his readymade L.H.O.O.Q.
+During the period from 1935 until about 1941 Duchamp made reproductions of L.H.O.O.Q., and enclosed one in each of various editions that he made of a creation he called The Box in a Valise which is a mixed media assemblage consisting of a box that contains numerous reproductions of Duchamp’s works of Art.
+A photograph of one such box and some of its contents appears below.
+Note that when a person familiar with the art of Duchamp sees the reproduction of L.H.O.O.Q. in this boxed collection it is essentially seen-as a reproduction of a readymade work of Art by Duchamp, not as a work of Art by da Vinci.

-Duchamp went deeper regarding seeing-as with L.H.O.O.Q. when in 1965 he created the readymade called L.H.O.O.Q.
+Duchamp went deeper still regarding seeing-as with L.H.O.O.Q. when in 1965 he created the readymade called L.H.O.O.Q.
 Shaved, a photograph of which is shown below.
-It consists of the cover of a dinner invitation on which Duchamp mounted a color reproduction of Leonardo da Vinci’s Mona Lisa in its original form (without Duchamp’s mustache or goatee), below which is written “rasée” (which in French means “shaved”), and below that appears Duchamp’s signature.
-Note that when a person familiar with the art of Duchamp sees L.H.O.O.Q.
-Shaved, one is inclined to see-it as being an altered version of Duchamp’s readymade L.H.O.O.Q. without the whiskers.
+It consists of the cover of a dinner invitation on which Duchamp mounted a color reproduction of Leonardo da Vinci’s Mona Lisa in its original form (without Duchamp’s mustache or goatee,) below which is written “rasée” (which in French means “shaved”), and below that appears Duchamp’s signature.
+Note that when a person familiar with the Art of Duchamp examines L.H.O.O.Q.
+Shaved, one is inclined to see-it as being an altered version of Duchamp’s readymade L.H.O.O.Q. without the whiskers, and not essentially as merely a reproduction of a painting by da Vinci.

-Incidentally, it is interesting to note that an observer of the original of L.H.O.O.Q. (one who was familiar with the painting Mona Lisa) would be inclined to see L.H.O.O.Q. as an altered version of a work of art by Leonardo da Vinci.
-An observer of a reproduction of L.H.O.O.Q. in Duchamp’s The Box in a Valise would be inclined to see it as a reproduction of a readymade work of art by Marcel Duchamp.
+It is interesting that an observer of the original version of L.H.O.O.Q. (an observer who was familiar with da Vinci’s painting Mona Lisa) would be inclined to see L.H.O.O.Q. as an altered version of a work of Art by Leonardo da Vinci.
+An observer of a reproduction of L.H.O.O.Q. in Duchamp’s The Box in a Valise would be inclined to see it as a reproduction of a readymade work of Art by Marcel Duchamp.
 And an observer of Duchamp’s dinner invitation L.H.O.O.Q.
-Shaved would be inclined to see it as an altered version (made by Marcel Duchamp) of a readymade work of art by Duchamp.
+Shaved would be inclined to see it as an altered version (made by Marcel Duchamp) of a readymade work of Art by Duchamp.

-Duchamp also illustrated and materialized agenderism with his 1921 readymade entitled Belle Haleine, which is shown below.
-It consists of a Rigaud perfume company bottle that Duchamp altered in collaboration with his friend the artist May Ray, who took the photograph that appears on the bottle, of Marcel Duchamp outfitted as Duchamp’s feminine alter ego who Duchamp named Rrose Sélavy.
-A larger photograph by Man Ray of Duchamp as his alter ego Rrose Sélavy also appears below.
+Duchamp also illustrated and materialized seeing-as with his 1921 readymade entitled Belle Haleine, shown below.
+It consists of a Rigaud perfume company bottle that Duchamp altered in collaboration with his friend the renowned America artist May Ray, who took the photograph that appears on the bottle, of Marcel Duchamp outfitted as Duchamp’s feminine alter ego who Duchamp named Rrose Sélavy.
+A larger photograph of Duchamp, taken by Man Ray, of Duchamp attired as his alter ego Rrose Sélavy, also appears below.

-Duchamp’s illustration of his alter ego Rrose Sélavy makes it clear that (irrespective of one’s immutable biological sex), Duchamp was aware that a person’s persona (i.e., one’s gender) is not necessarily, and need not be, entirely or immutably feminine or masculine.
-Accordingly, a concept regarding agenderism that Duchamp evidenced by means of his display of his alter ego Rrose Sélavy was that one can see a person as being a human being without discrimination or classification by their gender.
-As is the case with many of Duchamp’s readymades, there are numerous other interesting aspects of this readymade.
-One of which is that Rrose Sélavy sounds like “Eros c’est la vie”, which is a play on the French phrase that means “Love, that’s life”.
+Duchamp’s illustration of his alter ego Rrose Sélavy makes clear that irrespective of one’s immutable biological sex Duchamp was aware that a person’s persona (one’s gender) is not necessarily, and need not be, entirely or immutably feminine or masculine; that one can be seen-as being either masculine or feminine.
+As is the case with many of Duchamp’s readymades, there are other interesting facts regarding this readymade.
+One is that Rrose Sélavy sounds like “Eros c’est la vie,” which is a play on a French phrase that means “Love, that’s life.”
 Another is that in 2009 the readymade Belle Haleine sold at auction at Christie’s in Paris for $11,500,000.

 A complex readymade created by Duchamp in 1921 that addresses multiple concepts of seeing-as is called Why Not Sneeze, Rose Sélavy?
 It is comprised, among other things, of a birdcage that has numerous small white cubes and a medical thermometer inside, and a cuttlebone protruding through its frame.

-The white cubes are commonly “seen-as” sugar cubes; when in fact they are something very different—they are made of marble.
-Duchamp thereby created this illustration of the concept seeing-as by going so far as to present objects whose material composition, weight and hardness, and their conceivable uses, are all very different from what he knew that they would most likely commonly be seen as.
+The white cubes are commonly seen-as sugar cubes, when in fact they are something very different—they are made of marble.
+Duchamp thereby created this illustration of the concept seeing-as by going so far as to present objects whose material composition, weight and hardness, and their conceivable uses, are all very different from what he knew that they would commonly be seen-as.

-The juxtaposition of the cuttlebone in the birdcage, and the location of a medical thermometer in a birdcage, were obviously intentionally done, and somewhat boggle the viewer’s mind; possibly to make common things that merely appear out of place cause an observer to be unsure of what they are used for and, therefore, unsure of how to categorize them and what to see-them-as.
+The juxtaposition of the cuttlebone in the birdcage, and the location of a medical thermometer in a birdcage, were obviously intentionally done, and somewhat boggle the viewer’s mind; possibly to make common things that merely appear out of place cause an observer to be unsure of what they are used for and, therefore, unsure of how to categorize them, and unsure of what to see-them-as.

-This readymade, constructed with one door, that is hinged to two doorway openings, such that opening one doorway necessarily closes the other, illustrates in tangible form, a concept of seeing-as regarding “duality”.
-Duchamp thereby illustrated a philosophical concept that antonyms (opposites) entail each other, by materializing the fact that one cannot have the concept “open” unless one necessarily also has the concept “closed”.
-That is the same concept of duality that is, for example, true with respect to “good” and “bad”; “heavy” and “light’; “hard” and “soft”; “right” and “wrong;” etc. And that, incidentally, relates to the concept of “indifference” which was repeatedly referred to by Duchamp when explaining how he felt about the (already made) objects that he obtained and used in his readymades.
-What he was saying is that when he selected those objects he did not do so because he saw them as being a member of any particular class or category of objects, or because he saw them as good or bad, beautiful or ugly, or useful for this or for that purpose; but that he did so with “indifference”.
-And with respect to the word “indifference” it is important to keep in mind that the prefix “in” means “without”.
-Therefore Duchamp often selected objects for his readymades in a frame of mind that did not see them as anything in particular (he selected them without seeing-them-as being different from or the same as anything else); but saw and selected them as unclassified, previously unidentified, undifferentiated, unnamed things.
-And that deep, insightful, philosophical concept relating to duality (and, incidentally to not-seeing-as) has been addressed throughout history, in particular by luminaries of Eastern Philosophy.
+This readymade, constructed with one door, that is hinged to two doorway openings, such that opening one doorway necessarily closes the other, illustrates in tangible form, a concept of seeing-as regarding “duality.”
+Duchamp thereby illustrated a philosophical concept that antonyms (opposites) entail each other, by materializing the fact that one cannot have the concept “open” unless one necessarily also has the concept “closed.”
+That is the same concept of duality that is, for example, true with respect to “good” and “bad”; “heavy” and “light”; “large” and “small”; “right” and “wrong;” etc. And that, incidentally, relates to the concept of “indifference” which was repeatedly referred to by Duchamp when explaining how he felt about the (already made) objects that he obtained and used in his readymades.
+What he was saying is that when he selected those objects he did not do so because he saw them as being a member of any particular class or category of objects, or because he saw them as good or bad, beautiful or ugly, or useful for this or for that purpose; but that he did so with “indifference.”
+And with respect to the word “indifference” it is important to note that the prefix “in” means “without.”
+Therefore Duchamp was aware that he sometimes selected objects for his readymades in a frame of mind that did not see them as being anything in particular (he selected them without seeing-them-as being different from or the same as anything else;) but saw and selected them as unclassified, previously unidentified, undifferentiated, unnamed things.
+And that deep, insightful, philosophical concept relating to duality (and also to not-seeing-as) has ancient lineage, having been addressed throughout history, in particular by luminaries of Eastern Philosophy.

 The ancient (fifth century BCE) Chinese philosopher Lao Tsu, who is credited with founding the philosophical system of Taoism, in his Tao Te Ching (aka, The Classic Book of the Way) says: